Marfjeh/Modpack-Updater/README.md

 # SweetNyanCraft Modpack updater

 This is used to update the current modpack for MultiMC modpacks.
+This is a simple Modpack updater for MultiMC instances. it also works without MultiMC.

+It keeps everything simple without configuration hell.
+1 zip file and 1 json file is needed really.

+This may not make some mod developers happy that i'm rehosting their mods but downloading from curse is just a nightmare.
+(And i'm lazy sorry.)

-Because, MultiMC doesn't have a feature to update modpacks sadly so out of frustration I wrote this.
+Currently MultiMC doesn't have a feature to update modpacks sadly so out of frustration I wrote this. because I do not want to use different launchers such like Techniclauncher, Curse launcher, GDLauncher (So bloated) MultiMC is not as bloated.

-Written in Go. which is much better than the node.js version of this.
+This is written in Go. which is much better than the bloated node.js version of this.
 You can still get the source code in the branch: `legacy/nodejs```

+<b>If you're a mod developer please consider this:</b>

+I'm not making money by rehosting your mods nor do I claim that I made the mods.
+I'm not those Malvertising websites like 9minecraft that is full with malware and ads.

+My only goal is only playing and having fun with your mods, and making it easier for me to distribute updates to my

+friends without giving zip files to everyone when I change something.

+Maybe i'll consider changing the way to still download it from curse. but for now not going to do that sorry.

 ## Features